antosant1981/trivia-game/README.md

 ## Architecture and technical aspects
 Trivia game is a flexible distributed system, based on a microservices architecture with:
 - a front-end component written in *React*, called **game-ui**, responsible to define the user interface and manage the interactive behaviour of the game.
-- a back-end microservice written in *Node.js*, called **players-manager**, responsible to manage all the backend-aspects related to the players world.
-It is designed to isolate the logic related to the players management within its boundend context and it is designed with the **API first** approach in mind.
+- a back-end microservice written in *Node.js*, called **players-manager**, responsible to manage all the back-end aspects related to the players world.
+It is designed to isolate the players management logic within its boundend context and it is designed with the **API first** approach in mind.
 Indeed, it exposes a complete set of REST APIs wich make simple the intergation with third party systems and applications.
 - a data storage component which is a **pouchdb** instance, a NO-SQL lightweight database.
 Since we don't need a relational data model and players related information can easily be represented and retained in a JSON-like format, this is a really good choise.

 ## Install